Michita Sakata: Political career

-Ministry of Education politician
+Minister of Education

 Having been elected to the Diet, Sakata began work on educational problems.
 He worked for the Policy Affairs Research Council and was chairman of the Education System Research Council (ESRC) twice during the 1960s.
 During the 1968-69 Japanese university protests, Sakata, as chairman of the ESRC, launched an investigation into the causes of the student unrest.
 From September to November 1968, Sakata and the ESRC gathered information from people involved, concluding in the creation of a document recommending radical change to university structure.
 In November, Prime Minister Eisaku Satō appointed Sakata to the position of Minister of Education.
 Following the siege of the University of Tokyo and the end of the protests, Sakata and Satō toured the university, bringing widespread media attention to Sakata as the Minister of Education (Sakata, in reality, had no involvement with the siege).
 In the following year, Sakata worked to push the Act on Temporary Measures Concerning University Management through the National Diet, curbing student activism greatly.

 Following the student unrest, Sakata worked as Minister of Education to address the problem at its core.
 Sakata worked to form a clique of young politicians within the Diet – the Education zoku.
 In a statement made at the Educational Committee of the House of Representatives in 1970, Sakata announced a plan to open the University of the Air by 1973.
 Sakata and his clique were firm supporters of the radical proposals of the Central Council for Education.
 However, before the Council could publish their report in 1971, Sakata was replaced as Minister of Education by Takami Saburo, a move that provided a decisive blow to the Council.